Emma-Marie/final_project_spatial/README.md

 The script and the Rstudion project is located in the ```scripts``` folder in the GitHub repository.
 The script and project should be loaded into RStudio and run from the top.

 ## 5. Discussion of results
-The empirical results and a critical evaluation can be found in the project report in the ```report``` folder.
+The empirical results and a critical evaluation can be found in the project report.

 ## 6. References
 Ching-I Hung et al.